guidopellegrini/music-player/README.md

 ## Description

 Welcome to the Responsive Music Player, a fictional and innovative product that pushes the boundaries of mobile technology.
 This music player is designed to be responsive and work on any device, from desktops to tablets to mobile phones.
-It is also designed to be accessible, with a focus on keyboard navigation and screen reader support.

 ## Technologies Used